When Less is More: 8-bit Quantization Improves Continual Learning in Large Language Models: Conclusion and Limitations

 We presented the first systematic study of how quantization and replay buffers interact during continual learning in large language models.
 Our experiments reveal that while higher-precision models require minimal replay to retain knowledge, aggressively quantized models are highly sensitive to buffer size.
 These findings suggest practical guidelines for deploying compressed models in real-world continual learning scenarios.

-\paragraph{Recommendations.} Based on the results, we recommend adopting a small replay buffer for NLU (1--2\%), which is sufficient across precisions; when stronger retention is required under 8-bit or 4-bit quantization, a moderate buffer (5--10\%) yields additional gains.
-For Math, allocate at least 5--10\% replay, increasing to 10--20\% for 8-bit/4-bit models when mathematical reasoning is a priority.
-For Code, 4-bit models benefit from 5--10\% replay; enlarging the buffer to 10--20\% further improves stability in 8-bit and FP16 settings.
+\paragraph{Recommendations.} Based on the results, we recommend adopting a small replay buffer for NLU (1--2\%), which is sufficient across precisions; when stronger retention is required under INT8 or INT4 quantization, a moderate buffer (5--10\%) yields additional gains.
+For Math, allocate at least 5--10\% replay, increasing to 10--20\% for INT8/INT4 models when mathematical reasoning is a priority.
+For Code, INT4 models benefit from 5--10\% replay; enlarging the buffer to 10--20\% further improves stability in INT8 and FP16 settings.

 \paragraph{Limitations.} Our study has three main limitations.
 First, we restrict evaluation to LLaMA-3.1-8B and a limited set of tasks (NLU, Math, Code), which may not generalize to other architectures or domains such as multi-modal learning.
-Second, we consider only a limited set of uniform quantization levels (FP16, 8-bit, 4-bit) and do not explore mixed-precision or adaptive quantization strategies.
+Second, we consider only a limited set of uniform quantization levels (FP16, INT8, INT4) and do not explore mixed-precision or adaptive quantization strategies.
 Furthermore, our experiments lack multi-seed runs and confidence intervals.
 Finally, replay was implemented with simple reservoir sampling; more sophisticated selection strategies (e.g., herding, clustering) may further shift the trade-offs.
 Future work should extend our benchmark to broader models, adaptive quantization, and alternative replay mechanisms.

-\begin{ack} This paper was supported by Algoverse, and would not have been possible with out the mentorship of Utkarsh Sharma. \end{ack}
+\begin{ack} This paper was supported by Algoverse and would not have been possible without the mentorship of Utkarsh Sharma. \end{ack}